Stratio/genai-examples/example-chain-opensearch/README.md

 For the specific case of this example chain, we developed an OpenSearch utility service that connects to an OpenSearch service and performs a search on a specific index and table.

-In ths example, we assume that an external process created the index using the name of the database and added documents by analyzing the data in the tables and indexing the selected columns with all their possible values, creating document with the following fields:
+In this example, we assume that an external process created the index using the name of the database and added documents by analyzing the data in the tables and indexing the selected columns with all their possible values, creating document with the following fields: